DranoMax/Blackjack-Trainer/README.md

 ============
 An application for learning card counting and Blackjack basic strategy.

+Note that this application is built upon libGDX, a framework that allows deployment to desktop, Android, iPhone and HTML all from one common core codeset.

 Features
 --------
 * User can play blackjack alongside up to four other computer players.